redpanda-data/connect/website/docs/components/inputs/kafka.md

 ### `start_from_oldest`

-If an offset is not found for a topic parition, determines whether to consume from the oldest available offset, otherwise messages are consumed from the latest offset.
+If an offset is not found for a topic partition, determines whether to consume from the oldest available offset, otherwise messages are consumed from the latest offset.

 Type: `bool`